Our Projects: Current, Ongoing, Previous and Future…

 Farming Complex for Ankevohevo: Covid was hard on everyone worldwide.
 With no tourists to Madagascar for over two years, the children in the choir weren’t able to give performances to make money.
 To make matters worse, their village was hit with a cyclone in February 2022, which wiped out, not only homes, but also their rice paddies and many of their banana trees.
 The people were literally starving.

+We received a grant from Central Lutheran Church Foundation to use as we see fit.
+We wanted a project to teach the kids some important life skills, to put food on their tables and to make some money.
+After praying about it, we got the fabulous idea to build a farming complex.
 Animals in Madagascar are generally starving and treated poorly.
 It’s common in Madagascar to see pigs and chickens tied to trees by their legs.
 I wanted to teach the kids how to properly care for animals so they produce healthy babies and healthy food.
 Pig Enclosure Our pig enclosure is large with plenty of space for the pigs to roam.
 It features 7 large covered shelters and lots of gates so it can be configured for specific needs.
-For example, if the boar With a focus on hygiene for the animals, we built cement slabs to put the pig food on…so they don’t have to eat off the ground or in a sloppy trough.
+For example, if the boar needs to be separated from the females and/or babies, he can be isolated in the shelter all by itself.
+If a mama is having babies, we can shut gates to isolate her with her babies etc. With a focus on hygiene for the animals, we built cement slabs to put the pig food on…so they don’t have to eat off the ground or in a sloppy trough.
 They also drink fresh rainwater collected from the roofs of the shelters.
 The water is funneled directly into collection tanks and pigs drink it from water nipples, so the water stays clean and healthy.
 The pigs eat commercial feed, some local greens and some scraps from local restaurants.
+The pig enclosures are cleaned and new bedding is provided weekly.
+The kids love the pigs and have learned a lot about caring for them properly.
+One commented on how nice their hair is…we explained that’s what happens when you use farming techniques that focus on health!

 It became apparent we need to help support the choir children and their families during this pandemic.
 We regularly reward them with turkeys, pigs, chickens, ducks, school supplies and other things that will help their families thrive despite the hardships.